-- b.
-The extent of increase or enlargement of the limit upon the number of persons shall not be considered cumulatively with existing and reasonable projected population concentration in the area, place an unreasonable burden upon public services, facilities and/or schools; - c.
-There shall be a minimum of 265 square feet of usable floor space per person on the premises; - d.
-Where any question exists as to the adequacy of sanitary sewage and water facilities, the approval of the Oakland County Health Department of the proposed usage of the premises may be required. - e.
+- A. Functional equivalent family; additional persons.
+The limit upon the number of persons who may reside as a functional equivalent of the domestic family may be increased or enlarged upon a demonstration by the applicant of all of the following: - I. There are adequate provisions on the property for off-street parking; - 2.
+The extent of increase or enlargement of the limit upon the number of persons shall not be considered cumulatively with existing and reasonable projected population concentration in the area, place an unreasonable burden upon public services, facilities and/or schools; - 3.
+There shall be a minimum of 265 square feet of usable floor space per person on the premises; - 4.
+Where any question exists as to the adequacy of sanitary sewage and water facilities, the approval of the Oakland County Health Department of the proposed usage of the premises may be required. - 5.
 If the Council grants an application under this provision, the determination shall include the specific number of persons authorized to reside on the property and any minimum parking requirements to be maintained.